|Location||Nieuw Zuid, Antwerpen|

 |Building period||Under execution|

 West of Antwerp’s old town, a new quarter, Nieuw Zuid, is under construction.
-The masterplan for the site, located on the banks of the River Schelde, was developed by Studio Secchio-Viganò together with the landscape architect BAS Smets.
-The arrangement of buildings follows the half-open block edge, crisscrossed by residential streets and small open spaces.
-Max Dudler’s building will be located on the banks of the river.
-An elongated and L-shaped structure, it will encircle a central square, which opens toward the Schelde River.
-The two juxtaposing building volumes are connected by the staircase motif, which they take in opposite directions.
-The floors of the flatter building cascade down in steps of leafy terraces towards the square, playing with the idea of the hanging gardens of Semiramis.
-In contrast, the elongated structure increases in height as it nears the new district.
-The vertical staggering of the 80-meter-high tower gives the impression of a reversed staircase, which is oriented towards the city centre.
-The sand-coloured stone façade covers the building structure like a grid.
-The external elements of the apartments are integrated into this open structure – each apartment has a balcony and a winter garden.
-Altogether, 300 condominiums and 2300 m² of office units will be created.
-Gastronomic and commercial units are located on the ground floors.
+The master plan for the site, located on the banks of the River Schelde, was drawn up by Studio Secchio-Viganò together with the landscape architect BAS Smets.
+The buildings are laid out in a half-open perimeter block crisscrossed by residential streets and small open spaces.
+Together with local office Jaspers Eyers Architects, Max Dudler is building on a riverfront block.
+The two structures, one tall and one L-shaped, confront each other across a square which opens onto the river.
+Both take up the staircase motif but express it in opposite directions.
+The leafy terraces of the lower building cascade down towards the square, playing on the fabled world of the Hanging Gardens of Babylon.
+Its tall neighbour, meanwhile, rises on the side of the new district.
+The vertical staggering of the 80-metre tower resembles a reversed staircase, oriented towards the city centre.
+The sand-coloured stone façade overlays the buildings like a mesh.
+The outdoor features of the apartments are integrated into this open structure – each of the 300 apartments has a balcony and a winter garden.
+2300 m² of office units, along with ground-floor shops and restaurants, complement the use profile.